DirectLease/Auth0/README.md

 * **m2m_client_secret** - the client secret of your machine to machine (M2M) auth0 application
 * **namespace** - the namespace used in your auth0 rules
 * **default_mailaddress** - the e-mail address of a the 'default' user (see implementation for info)
+* **multi_locale** - Boolean if you use Fluent and want to send the locale to auth0 as an extraParams.

 ## Minimal setup steps for login
 We only cover what is needed to get the module to work, Auth0 allows you to configure so much more.